- ABS: An abbreviation for Anti-lock Braking System.

 - Nose: The front end of a car, usually including the hood/bonnet and front bumper.

-- OBD/OBD2/OBD II: On Board Diagnostics, in both regular and second-generation form, is a way mechanics can simplify their diagnosis work; they connect an OBD cable to the appropriate port on the vehicle (usually found under the dashboard, on the driver's side) and get codes, which the car's computer generates using sensor information.
+- OBD/OBD2/OBD II: On Board Diagnostics, in both regular and second-generation form, is a way mechanics can simplify their diagnosis work; they connect an OBD cable to the appropriate port on the vehicle (usually found under the dashboard, on the driver's side) and get fault codes, which the car's computer generates using sensor information.
+Many scan tools will describe the code as well.

 - OEM: An abbreviation for Original Equipment Manufacturer.
 Also, see stock.